List of content you will read in this article:

 1. Exim

 One of the top-rated mail servers in the marketplace by many experts is Exim.
 It is a mail server with various features, and each perfectly executes a specific operation.
-Customization and configuration abilities are the most significant advantage of using Exim as your mail server.
+Customization and configuration abilities are the most significant advantages of using Exim as your mail server.

 It has the best transfer agents capable of adapting to any business environment, making customization easier.
 As this is a Linux-based mail server, the GNU GPL license allows administrators to modify the original software.